jdurrell/networking-utils-CMPEN331/README.md

 Usage: `traceroute362 <target>`
 * `<target>` can be either an IP address or a hostname.
 Currently, only IPv4 addresses are supported.

+## Uninstallation
+To uninstall, simply delete the top-level folder of this repository from your machine.